10 Best Internships for High School Students

 Eligibility:

-NASA’s Office of STEM Engagements provides internship opportunities at all their locations around America.
-If you live near a NASA facility, you have the flexibility to opt for an internship in a research facility near you!
+NASA’s Office of STEM Engagements provides internship opportunities at all their locations across America.
+If you live near a NASA facility, you can opt for an internship in a research facility near you!
 However, if you live away from one, NASA also conducts virtual internships.
-You can access their database on internships here (you will have to filter through the database to find opportunities open for high school students specifically).
+You can access their database on internships here (you will have to filter through the database to find opportunities open for high school students).
+Through this internship, you will explore real-world applications of aerospace engineering.
+This program is a great addition to your college applications because of its reputation and the prestige of working at NASA.

 Acceptance Rate: Around 5%